hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 | `templateContentId`        | The Id of the template content.                                                           |
 | `systemMessageRemoteId`    | The Id of the system responsible for sending the email.                                   |

 The email transmission system is identified by the parameter `systemMessageRemoteId`, while the information to configure the email's content is specified by the `templateContentId`.
-This `templateContentId` enables the OMS (Order Management System) to locate and retrieve the content required for composing the email.
+This `templateContentId` enables the OMS (Order Management System) to locate and fetch the content required for composing the email.

 #### ECA Details: